 Anycast makes DNS resolving much faster.
 With Anycast DNS, a DNS query will go to a network of DNS resolvers rather than to one specific resolver, and will be routed to whichever resolver is closest and available.
 DNS queries and responses will follow optimized paths in order to answer queries as quickly as possible.

 Anycast also helps keep DNS resolving services highly available.
 If one DNS resolver goes offline, queries can still be answered by other resolvers in the network.

-Cloudflare offers DNS resolving on our distributed CDN with over 160 data centers.
-Because the CDN is anycast, DNS queries can be resolved from any data center in the network.
+Cloudflare offers DNS resolving on our distributed CDN with data centers in 300 cities.
+Because the CDN is Anycast, DNS queries can be resolved from any data center in the network.
 Any DNS resolver in the network can respond to any DNS query.

 DDoS attacks can target DNS resolvers via DNS flood attacks.
 These attacks usually use large botnets of IoT devices to overwhelm or "flood" DNS resolvers with DNS queries.
 (A DNS flood attack is different from a DNS amplification attack, which uses open DNS resolvers to amplify DDoS attacks.
 In such an attack, the resolvers themselves are not the target.)

 Anycast networks provide DDoS protection because traffic can be spread across the whole network.
 To put it another way, a request to one IP address can be answered by many servers, so thousands of requests that would overwhelm one server are divided up among many servers.
 Anycast DNS is therefore not susceptible to most DNS flood attacks, and Cloudflare DNS services are resilient to DDoS attacks for this reason.